googleapis/google-cloud-dotnet/docs/devsite-help/emulators.md

 and appropriate when testing an application against an emulator, but that's not a decision that the client libraries can reasonably take for themselves.

-This switch is not required when running .NET 6.
+This switch is not required when running .NET 6 or above.